Zum Hauptinhalt springen

 • IT forensics (investigation after a cyber attack) and root cause analysis

-• Notification costs for own GDPR data breach
+• Notification costs for your own GDPR data breach

 Special Components for IT Service Providers